How data sampling affects the Fourier transform periodogram

 When the time baseline \(T\) is too short to resolve these two signals, they appear as just one wide peak in the periodogram.
 As more data are collected, eventually the resolution gets smaller than the frequency difference, and the unresolved peak splits into two to reveal the two signal frequencies.

 Having two signals with similar frequencies is the situation where we get the beating phenomenon.
 Superimposing these two sine waves with slightly different frequencies, the phase difference between the signals will slowly evolve, alternating between times of constructive and destructive interference.
-This is visible as the envelope of variability amplitude seen in the time series plot (the underlying signals are shown in red at the end of the animation).
+This is visible as the envelope of variability amplitude seen in the time series plot (the sum of underlying signals is shown in red at the end of the animation).
 The frequency of amplitude modulation from beating is the beat frequency \(f_{beat} = \lvert f_1 - f_2\rvert \).
 The condition for resolving the peaks is that you observe at least one full beat cycle with an observing duration exceeding \(1/f_{beat}\).
 Before the peaks are strictly resolved, the shape of the peak will appear distorted from a sinc function, revealing that you’ve got more than just a single coherent sinusoid, but you won’t be able to pin down exactly what frequencies are involved unless you resolve them.

 Nyquist aliasing